Cooktown

 Cooktown has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Cooktown's population is estimated at around 3,114 as of February 2026.
-This reflects an increase of 368 people since the 2021 Census which reported a population of 2,746.
-The change was inferred from AreaSearch's estimate of the resident population being 3,055 following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1.4 persons per square kilometer.
-Cooktown's growth of 13.4% since the 2021 census exceeded that of the SA4 region (4.3%) and the Rest of Qld, marking it as a growth leader in the region.
-Population growth was primarily driven by natural growth contributing approximately 64.0% of overall population gains during recent periods.
+Cooktown's population is estimated at around 3,193 as of May 2026.
+This reflects an increase of 447 people since the 2021 Census, which reported a population of 2,746 people.
+The change was inferred from AreaSearch's estimate of the resident population being 3,160 following examination of the latest ERP data release by the ABS in June 2025, along with an additional 15 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1.5 persons per square kilometer.
+Cooktown's growth rate of 16.3% since the 2021 census exceeded that of both its SA4 region (3.5%) and the Rest of Qld, marking it as a growth leader in the region.
+Natural growth contributed approximately 64.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, a population increase just below the median for locations outside capital cities is expected with the suburb of Cooktown expected to grow by 314 persons to reach 3,428 by 2041, reflecting an increase of 5.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data for each age cohort.
+Demographic trends suggest a population increase just below the median of Australia's regional areas, with the suburb expected to expand by 311 persons to 2041, reflecting an increase of 8.7% in total over the 16 years.

 Frequently Asked Questions - Population